Sailor97/Sailor97/README.md

 - 📅 Born on *14 August 2014*, I take pride in sharing my birthday with my country's Independence Day.

 ## Interests
-- 🏋️‍♂️ Fitness enthusiast, following *Sang Jin Wo's workout routine, and proud of my unique **Kedroon Speed* (100 steps in 1 minute while running).
+- 🏋️‍♂️ Fitness enthusiast, following *Sang Jin Wo's* workout routine, and proud of my unique *Kedroon Speed* (100 steps in 1 minute while running).
-- 🎬 A passionate fan of *Marvel, **Monsterverse, and the **MADDOG SuperNational Universe 2*.
+- 🎬 A passionate fan of *Marvel*, *Monsterverse*, and the *MADDOG SuperNational Universe 2*.
 - 📺 Excited about new releases like What If...?
 Season 3 (aka Watcher Season 3), Solo Leveling Season 2, and movies like Vijay Nagar Vampire and the new Superman in DCU.
 - 📚 Avid reader and anime lover, with my favorite animes and mangas including:
   - *Dragon Ball Z/Super/Daima*